mikebharris/CLAMS/README.md

 ## More

 This is primarily a project for me to learn Go to establish and understand patterns for writing service and unit tests.
-It was used as the basis for a workshop that I first did in Todmorden in June 2022.
+It was used as the basis for a workshop that I first did in Todmorden in June 2022 for [HacktionLab](https://hacktionlab.org).

 In the project I also attempt to use best practices around:

-* Test driven development using the Gomock library for unit tests
+* Test driven development using the stubs, spies and mocks library for unit tests, with extensive reworking to make the tests more refactor proof and test behaviour and not implementation, thanks to input from Hoegrammer.
-* Behavioural driven development tests using Godock and feature files written in Gherkin
+* Behavioural driven development tests using Godog with acceptance-test feature files written in Gherkin
 * Clean code - naming of methods, variables, tests, packages, etc.
-* SOLID (where possible given that Go is not an OO language)
+* SOLID (where possible given that Go is a little unusual as an OO language preferring, as it does, composition over inheritance)
 * Design patterns
 * Moduliarisation of Go code using packages
 * Infrastructure as code and devops approaches using Fabric and Terraform